Updated September 2018

 Capsular contracture is more common when implants are placed above the pectoralis muscle, a phenomenon known for decades.
 Although much speculation has been made, including the concept of implants getting ‘massaged’ by the muscle and thereby decreasing contracture risk, we now know it is most likely a reduction in bacterial exposure when implants are placed in the subpectoral position.

-A third option of ‘subfascial’ placement of the implant has become better known in the last few years.
+A third option of ‘subfascial’ placement of the implant has become better known.
 It relies on the creation of an implant pocket that is just under the outer covering of the pectoralis muscle.
 This fascial covering is wispy thin, surgically difficult to elevate off the muscle in one piece, and provides no additional tissue to buffer the implant from the outside world.
 There have been no studies to indicate that subfascial implants enjoy the lower rates of capsular contracture as subpectoral implants, and they definitely don’t conceal rippling either.

 After a pocket has been created, but before implant insertion, a formula of three antibiotics in saline mixed with Betadine, a surgical skin prep, has been shown to lower rates of capsular contracture.